hyperledger-archives/aries-acapy-plugin-toolbox/docker/README.md

 #### Environment

 ACA-Py will also load options from the environment.
-This enables using Docker Compose `env` files to load configuration as well when appropriate.
-To see a list of configuration options and what environment variables map to those options, run:
+This enables using Docker Compose `env` files to load configuration when appropriate.
+To see a list of configuration options and the mapping to environment variables map, run:

 ```sh
 $ docker run -it --rm acapy-toolbox start --help